-Population Definition/Sampling Approach.
-1. The IRG's testing of Servicer's Consumer Relief Report as to the amount of Consumer Relief credit earned first involved the IRG randomly selecting four statistically valid samples from all mortgage loans receiving Consumer Relief for which Servicer sought credit as of December 31, 2012.
-Each of these samples was drawn from one of four separate and distinct categories, each of which was treated as a testing population (Testing Population).
-These Testing Populations were: (i) First Lien Mortgage Modifications, including standard principal reduction modifications, forbearance conversions, conditional forgiveness modifications, 180 DPD modifications and government modifications; (ii) Second Lien Portfolio Modifications, including second lien government modifications and second lien modifications based on a Participating Servicer's first lien modification; (iii) Refinancing Program; and, (iv) Other Credits, including short sales, enhanced borrower transitional funds, payments to unrelated second lien holders and anti-blight loss mitigation activities.
-The samples for each of these Testing Populations were selected in each testing period utilizing an Excel based Sample Size Calculator.
-In determining the sample size, the IRG, in accordance with the Work Plan, utilized at least a 99% confidence level (one-
+1. Population Definition/Sampling Approach.
+The IRG's testing of Servicer's Consumer Relief Report as to the amount of Consumer Relief credit earned first involved the IRG randomly selecting three statistically valid samples from all mortgage loans receiving Consumer Relief for which Servicer sought credit in the Second Testing Period.
+Each of these samples was drawn from one of three separate and distinct categories, each of which was treated as a testing population ("Testing Population").
+These Testing Populations were: (i) First Lien Mortgage Modifications, including standard principal reduction modifications, conditional forgiveness modifications, 180 DPD modifications and government modifications; (ii) Second Lien Portfolio Modifications, including second lien standard principal reduction modifications, second lien principal reductions based upon a completed non-HAMP first lien modification by a Participating Servicer, second lien government modifications and second lien principal extinguishments; and (iii) Refinancing Program.
+The samples for each of these Testing Populations were selected in each testing period utilizing an Excel-based Sample Size Calculator.
+In determining the sample size, the IRG, in accordance with the Work Plan, utilized a

-&lt;sup>20 Confidence level is a measure of the reliability of the outcome of a sample.
+&lt;sup>24 Confidence level is a measure of the reliability of the outcome of a sample.
 A confidence level of 99% in performing a test on a sample means there is a probability of at least 99% that the outcome from the testing of the sample is representative of the outcome that would be obtained if the testing had been performed on the entire population.

-&lt;sup>21 Exhibit D, $\P$ 1.
+&lt;sup>25 Exhibit D, $\P$ 1

-&lt;sup>22 Exhibit D, $\P$ 2.
+&lt;sup>26 Exhibit D, $\P 2$